2012 (film): Canceled television spin-off

 In 2010 Entertainment Weekly reported a planned spin-off television series, 2013, which would have been a sequel to the film.
 2012 executive producer Mark Gordon told the magazine, "ABC will have an opening in their disaster-related programming after Lost ends, so people would be interested in this topic on a weekly basis.
 There's hope for the world despite the magnitude of the 2012 disaster as seen in the film.
 After the movie, there are some people who survive, and the question is how will these survivors build a new world and what will it look like.
 That might make an interesting TV series."
 However, plans were canceled for budget reasons.
-It would have been Emmerich's third film to spawn a spin-off; the first was Stargate (followed by Stargate SG-1, Stargate Infinity, Stargate Atlantis, Stargate Universe), and the second was Godzilla (followed by the animated Godzilla: The Series).